serverless/serverless/docs/developing-plugins/building-plugins.md

 ### Plugin

-A Plugin encapsulates commands (and corresponding lifecycles) and hooks in a shareable way.
-A Plugin is not forced to provide both, they can only consist of a list of commands and lifecycle events or only of hooks.
+A plugin encapsulates commands (and corresponding lifecycles) and hooks in a shareable way.
+A plugin is not forced to provide both, they can only consist of a list of commands and lifecycle events or only of hooks.

 ### Command